-Table 9.8 Density of Air-free Water in g/cm as a Function of Celsius Temperature
+Table 9.8 Density of Air-free Water in g/cm3 as a Function of Celsius Temperature

 Based on the work of H. Wagenbreth and W. Blanke, PTB - Mitteilingen 6-71.
-Reference equations for Air-Saturated distilled water should be used and are provided in GLP 10 as published in NISTIR 7383, see latest edition.
+Reference equations for CIPM adopted, airsaturated distilled water should be used and are provided in GLP 10 as published in NISTIR 7383, see latest edition.